simonhw/middle-earth-champion/README.md

 #### Cloning
 1. Log in or sign up to GitHub.
 2. Navigate to the repository for [Scout Waiting List](https://github.com/simonhw/waiting-list).
-3. Click on the green Code button and select your preferred option of HTTPS, SSH, or GitHub CLI and copy the relevant link.
+3. Click on the green Code button, select your preferred option of HTTPS, SSH, or GitHub CLI, and copy the relevant link.
 4. Open the terminal in your IDE and navigate to your directory of choice for this new clone.
 5. Type `git clone` into the terminal and paste in your copied link.
 Press enter.